martinResearch/PySparseLP/readme.md

 ## Debuging

-Building a LP problem is often error prone.
-If we can generate a valid solution before constructing the LP we can check yhat the constraints are not violated as we add them to the LP using the method *check_solution*.
+Constructing a LP problem is often error prone.
+If we can generate a valid solution before constructing the LP we can check that the constraints are not violated as we add them to the LP using the method *check_solution*.
 This make it easier to pin down which constraint is causing problem.
 We could add a debug flag so that this check is automatic done as we add constraints.

 ## Other modeling tools
-Other libraries provide modeling tools ([CyLP](http://mpy.github.io/CyLPdoc/index.html) , [GLOP](https://developers.google.com/optimization/lp/glop))
-But they have some limitations:
+Other libraries provide linear program modeling tools, but they have some limitations:

-* CyLP: use operator oveloading so that we can use notation that are close to mathetmatical notations.
+* [CyLP](https://github.com/coin-or/CyLP): use operator oveloading so that we can use notation that are close to mathetmatical notations.
 But variables are defined as 1D vectors
-* GLOP
+* [GLOP](https://developers.google.com/optimization/lp/glop): tha variables are defined one by one as scalars which make the creation of large LPs very slow in python.
 * [PuLP](https://github.com/coin-or/pulp).
-Variables are added as scalars, one at a time, instead of usigbn arrays, which make the creation of large LPs very slow.
+Variables are added as scalars, one at a time, instead of using arrays, which make the creation of large LPs very slow in python.
 * [Pyomo](http://www.pyomo.org/)

-The approach I have taken is lower level than this tools but provide more control and flexibility on how to define the constraints and the objective function.
+The approach taken here is lower level than this tools (no *variable* class and no operator overloading to define the constraints) but provide more control and flexibility on how to define the constraints and the objective function.
 It is made easy by using numpy arrays to store variables indices.

 # Examples

 ## Image segmentation
-we can use it to solve a binary image segmentation problem with Potts regularisation.
+We consider the image segmentation problem with Potts regularisation:

 ![latex: \large $min_s c^ts + \sum_{(i,j)\in E} |s_i-s_j| ~s.t. ~0 \leq s\leq 1$](https://rawgithub.com/martinResearch/PySparseLP/master/images/segmentation.svg)